 - Osteoarthritis.
 Misshapen bones can increase the amount of stress on nearby joints, which can cause osteoarthritis.

 - Heart failure.
 Extensive Paget's disease of bone may force your heart to work harder to pump blood to the affected areas of your body.
-In people with pre-existing heart disease, this increased workload can lead to heart failure.
+Sometimes, this increased workload can lead to heart failure.

 - Bone cancer.
-Bone cancer occurs in less than 1 percent of people with Paget's disease of bone.
+Bone cancer occurs in about 1 percent of people with Paget's disease of bone.